 Walmart’s annual HFC emissions are over 2.8 million metric tons, or the energy equivalent of powering all the households in San Francisco.

 Walmart has failed to honor past agreements to address HFCs, even though they make up nearly half of the company’s total direct emissions.

+The company's new goal is not specific or aggressive enough to meet the scale of the climate crisis.
 Walmart has known the urgency of this issue for years but has not taken serious steps to put its words into action.

 We’re calling on Walmart to finally release a detailed, aggressive plan to eliminate its use of super pollutants HFCs.

 Trader Joe’s has a bad record of emitting refrigerant gases that hurt the climate and the ozone.
 It received the lowest score on EIA’s Climate-Friendly Supermarket Scorecard, which assessed the company on its insufficient action to reduce the use and emission of HFCs.

 Additionally, Trader Joe's doesn't publicly report its climate emissions or social responsibility practices, as many other large companies do to show progress towards commitments.